Skip to content

 • Do not use RELiZORB after the date marked on the pouch.

 • RELiZORB is designed for use with enteral feeding pump systems with low flow/no flow alarms and enteral syringes for manual bolus by syringe (push or gravity).
-A detailed listing of formulas, pumps, and enteral feeding supplies compatible with RELiZORB can be found at www.relizorb.com/compatibility.
+A detailed listing of enteral nutrition, pumps, and enteral feeding supplies compatible with RELiZORB can be found at www.relizorb.com/compatibility.

-• Do not use excessive force when using RELiZORB with enteral syringe push feeding methods.
+• Do not use excessive force on the plunger when using RELiZORB with bolus syringe feeding method.

 • In order to ensure product performance, store RELiZORB in its pouch either refrigerated or at room temperature (2°C to 27°C; 36°F to 80°F).